MSR Lightning vs Revo Snowshoes

-Though it’s built tough, the Revo comes in only about 142 g (5 oz) more than the Lightning in each of its models.
+Though it’s built tough, the Revo weighs in at only 142 g (5 oz) more than the Lightning in each of its models.
 The few grams might not seem like much of a penalty if absolute durability is your performance priority.

-The Revo’s rock-solid design makes it a good choice for extended expeditions, early and late season travel when rocky terrain is more prevalent, and snowshoers who are unapologetic to their gear.
+The Revo’s rock-solid design makes it a good choice for extended expeditions, early and late-season travel when rocky terrain is more prevalent, and snowshoers who are unapologetic with their gear.